 - 1. For interaction via a vessel: - a.
-All vessels are to remain a minimum of 10 metres distance away from the mobula rays and should not approach from the front or rear. - b.
-A vessel must not cause a mobula ray to alter its direction or speed of travel. - 2.
+All vessels are to remain a minimum of 10 metres distance away from the turtle and should not approach from the front or rear. - b.
+A vessel must not cause a turtle to alter its direction or speed of travel. - 2.
 For in-water interaction; if a turtle appears, do not approach or chase the turtle; remain stationary in the water and make slow movements. - 3.
 For land-based interactions; and during times where turtles may be nesting, - a.
 Do not approach the turtles or walk on the nest - b.
 Bright lights (at night) and flash photography are strictly forbidden.
-Please use only red light torches on the beach.
+Use only red light torches on the beach.

-Seabirds:
+6.6 Seabirds: